AutherOrg/auther-api/README.md

-# Blockcerts API
+# OpenBlockcerts API

 API to host and share online [Blockcerts](https://www.blockcerts.org) certificates.

 ## Introduction

-**blockcerts-ethereum-api** is an opensource API to host and share online Blockcerts certificates.
+**OpenBlockcerts API** is an opensource API to host and share online Blockcerts certificates.

 This project is purely a backend server.
-It's intended to be best used with the [Blockcerts Ethereum client](https://github.com/guix77/blockcerts-ethereum-client) project.
+It's intended to be best used with the [OpenBlockcerts client](https://github.com/openblockcerts/openblockcerts-client) project.

-*This application has been originally developed with financial support by GIZ Lab as a component of a project with [GIZ](https://www.giz.de/en/html/index.html) (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH) and [SEAMEO INNOTECH](https://www.seameo-innotech.org/) (Regional Center for Educational Innovation and Technology, Southeast Asian Ministers of Education Organization).*

 ## Requirements